zkfrov/cazt/README.md

   - Registers contract with wallet using provided artifact
   - Creates accounts from secret keys and adds them to scopes
   - Supports multiple accounts via multiple secret keys

+- **Compute note hash**: `notes compute-hash` - Compute note hash(es) from note items or existing hashes
+  - Can compute raw, siloed, and unique note hashes progressively
+  - Supports partial notes (2-step hashing for UintNote-like structures)
+  - Accepts comma-separated field values or JSON arrays

+- **Verify note**: `notes verify` - Verify if a note exists in a transaction
+  - Can use note hash directly or compute from note content
+  - Supports checking raw, siloed, or unique note hashes

 ### Artifact Management